chrisnoonan98675/site/_drafts/create-a-custom-report-in-xl-test.markdown

 * Add a report entry in the `synthetic.xml` file
 * A report generation script
 * An HTML component responsible for rendering the report in the web browser

-Refer to [Create a custom report in XL Test](/xl-test/how-to/create-a-custom-report-in-xl-test.html) for information about creating a custom report.

 ## Add a report entry